 How Do We Test The pH Of Our Soaps & Shampoos?

 I do not approach soapmaking as a craft.
 It is a science and I am fascinated by the chemistry of saponification (the chemical reaction that makes soap) and respect the effect that an alkali heavy soap can have on our skin.

 Very early lye soaps were often very irritating to the skin.
 Since there was no accurate way to measure the lye concentration, the old-fashioned methods of soap making often resulted in harsh soap, which has given lye soaps an undeserved bad reputation.

 Early soapmakers often had to make many batches of soap before one was suitable to be used on their family's skin.
 (Read about "The Origin of Soapmaking")

-The picture to the left shows a simple pH paper test of four different soaps that are two to three weeks old.
-Notice that the soaps test around 7 with this pH paper.
-When using a pH meter we also get similar values.
-Some of the soaps made with fruit juices actually test even lower.
-But we know the pH is really higher.
+The picture of the four soaps shows a simple pH paper test of different soaps taken after only two weeks of curing.
+Notice that the soaps test around 7 (green), which is neutral.
+Some of the soaps made with fruit juices actually tested even lower.

-Also, all handmade soaps are not also created equal!
+All handmade soaps are NOT created equal!
 The quality of a bar of handmade natural soap will vary based on:

 - the technique or process used

 - the amount of superfatting (adding extra oil)